mahiro/q-fftw/README.md

 `[sudo] make install` is optional.

-If your q architecture is 32-bit (e.g. `$QHOME/l32/q`) while the host architecture is 64-bit (which is most likely to be the case if you are using the free version of KDB+/q), run `./configure CFLAGS=-m32 LDFLAGS=-m32` instead, in order to build 32-bit version of fftw.
+If your `q` architecture is 32bit (e.g. `$QHOME/l32/q`) while the host architecture is 64bit (which is most likely to be the case if you are using the free version of KDB+/q), run `./configure CFLAGS=-m32 LDFLAGS=-m32` instead, in order to build 32bit version of fftw.

 ```
 ./configure CFLAGS=-m32 LDFLAGS=-m32